For homes with newborns or members that unfortunately suffer from breathing difficulties or severe allergies, HEPA filter vacuum cleaners are a must.

 This becomes especially useful on hard floors to prevent dust particles from getting flicked about.

-What makes this vacuum on of our top HEPA vacuums though?
+What makes this vacuum on of our top HEPA filter vacuum cleaners though?
 Two words - double filtration.

 This is a vacuum with a HEPA filter, while also also showcasing Shark’s Anti-Allergen technology.